knifeqmul/knifeqmul.github.io/_pages/research.md

 ---

 CCG holds a data repository that links pseudonymised patient level records across health and care settings.
+The records replaced NHS number with pseudo ID, date of birth with age etc. It is not considered as personal data by law if this is handled in a secure enviroment.

 ## Issues
 1. Data is in CCG, while GPs are located in clinics.